phanumat/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-cloud-connected-device-types/division-of-labor.rst

 -------------------------------

-The Device Handler is responsible for creating and receiving device specific messages, and allowing them to work within the SmartThings infrastructure.
+The Device Handler is responsible for creating and receiving device specific messages, and allowing them to work within the PEA HiVE infrastructure.
 It takes in a SmartApp specific command and outputs device specific commands to be passed to the cloud.
 It also allows you to subscribe to responses from the device and trigger other commands as